-KEYWORDS: perl beginner tutorial example freeware automatic generate code simple forms template free expert development tool getopt::long regular expression regex
+TAGS: perl beginner tutorial example freeware automatic generate code simple forms template free expert development tool getopt::long regular expression regex

 Summary.
 Using simple forms, PerlWizard quickly generates front ends for user-friendly Perl scripts for Unix and Windows, with emphasis on the user interface, managing defaults files, and providing help.
 The generated user interface supplies defaults for unentered options, validates options, and records options for use as defaults on subsequent runs of the generated scripts.
 This makes PerlWizard scripts much more interactive and friendly than typical command line programs.
 Once PerlWizard generates the front end, the programmer just needs to go to the bottom of the generated code and start writing.
 No need to worry about how to set up Getopt::Long calls, initialization files, built-in help, log files, etc. PerlWizard is available at www.rtbaileyphd.com/perlwizard and also SourceForge.
+Originally this was written in Perl as a command line tool, but is now in Java with a much better UI.

-So basically, you just need to fill out a few simple forms, click a few buttons, and you can quickly jump into coding the guts of your script without bothering with all the boilerplate needed to produce a robust, user-friendly Perl application..
+Basically, you just need to fill out a few simple forms, click a few buttons, and you can quickly jump into coding the guts of your script without bothering with all the boilerplate needed to produce a robust, user-friendly Perl application..

 Running PerlWizard.
 PerlWizard is distributed as the one-jar file PerlWizard.jar.
 Click the preceding link and save it to your computer.
-PerlWizard will not create any files or registy entries on your computer.
+PerlWizard will not create any files or registry entries on your computer.
 Its only access to your system is to copy scripts to your clipboard.
 To run it, just double click the jar file in Windows explorer or else type

 java -jar PerlWizard.jar